PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

+You should see similar output in your terminal, with your own randomly generated flow run name and your own Prefect Cloud account URL.

-## Step 4: Choose a remote infrastructure location for your flow
+## Step 4: Choose a remote infrastructure location

-Let's get this workflow running off our local machine.
+Let's get this workflow running off our local machine!
-We can tell Prefect where we ant to run our workflow by creating a [work pool](/concepts/work-pools/).
+We can tell Prefect where we want to run our workflow by creating a [work pool](/concepts/work-pools/).

 Because we're using Prefect Cloud, we have access to Prefect Managed work pools that provides hosted infrastructure for running our flows.